 At TPC Packaging Solutions, we are fully committed to providing customers with superior converting solutions.
-We offer precision cutting, die cutting, adhesive laminating and coating, spooling and rewind finishing.
+We offer precision cutting, die cutting, adhesive laminating, spooling and rewind finishing.
 Our in-house converting experts offer slitting and printing services.
 Below, we list some of the converting services available at TPC:

 Die cutting is the process of cutting various shapes from sheet or roll material using a specialized cutting die and press.
 There are several distinct types of die cutting: rotary die cutting, flatbed die cutting, and specialized die cutting services for adhesive tapes and other flexible materials.
 Rotary die cutting capabilities include die cutting, cavity cutting, kiss cutting, and butt cutting materials up to 1/8 inch in thickness.
 Flatbed die cutting accommodates for thicker and softer materials than rotary die cutting.
 Specialized die cutting capabilities enable the decrease of material scrap and increased production runtime and efficiency.